Coombe Hill Woodland Walk

 The path running between Low Scrubs and Dunsmore is known as Birdcage Walk.
 It was used by the villagers of Dunsmore to collect wood fuel from Low Scrubs.
 The cast-iron deer fence that runs parallel to much of the Walk was constructed in Wendover in 1902.

 Turn right on the road in the direction signed to Kimble and Princes Risborough, passing the pond on your left.
-Continue downhill until the road bends right uphill and another road joins from the left.
-Cross the road here and join a signed footpath that heads diagonally left uphill into Fugsdon Wood – there are occasional yellow arrow markers on some trees.
+Follow the lane downhill to a junction with a no-through road on your left that leads to Dunsmore Old Farm.
+Cross the road here and join a footpath by a sign that heads diagonally left uphill through Fugsdon Wood.
+(In July 2021 the footpath sign had been twisted to point along the metaled track instead of the footpath) Follow occasional yellow markers on trees.
 The path levels out and bends right.
 Now continue in broadly same direction on the flat, ignoring any crossing paths.
-The woodland you first pass through is mostly mixed, dense and young but eventually you enter an area with the towering beech trees of Linton’s Wood.
+The woodland you first pass through is mostly mixed, dense and young but eventually you enter an area with the towering beech trees at Linton’s Wood.
 You come to a T-junction of paths.

 The isolated village of Dunsmore is thought to have originated as a stopping point on a medieval packhorse route.
 One reason for stopping here would have been the dew ponds that could be dug into the layer of clay-with-flints that caps the chalk, thereby providing a year-round source of water.

 Turn right along The Ridgeway.
-After about 400m bend left next to a concrete drive (Lodge Hill Game Farm) to meet the road that heads to Coombe Hill car park.
+After about 400m bend left next to a concrete drive (Lodge Hill Game Farm) to meet a road.
 Cross the road and head back into woodland on an unmarked footpath only about 10m uphill from the drive.
 The path takes you into Lodge Hill with some magnificent coppiced beech trees, then bends right uphill.
-You may have to squeeze through the rootplate of a fallen beech tree or pass around the left hand side.
-(NB.
-The fallen tree may have been removed since these instructions were last reviewed) Towards the top and the edge of the woodland bear left to re-join The Ridgeway.
+Towards the top and the edge of the woodland bear left to re-join The Ridgeway.
 Go through a metal kissing gate to enter Coombe Hill.

 The term ‘Ridgeway’ is thought to have originated in Anglo-Saxon times.
 It refers to ancient tracks that run along the high ridges of hills including the Chilterns.
 Parts of the Ridgeway may have been used for 5000 years by many different groups of people.
 During Saxon and Viking times, the Ridgeway was useful to move soldiers to and from the Anglo-Saxon Kingdom of Wessex.
 In the medieval period, the route would have been used by drovers, moving animals to market.
 The Ridgeway became a National Trail in 1973.
 It extends for 85 miles (137km) from Overton Hill near Avebury, Wiltshire, to Ivinghoe Beacon near Tring in Buckinghamshire.